nastena1606/pmm-doc/source/faq.rst

    greatly decrease Prometheus database size.

-Minimum memory is 2 GB for one monitored database node, but it is not linear when you add more nodes.
+Minimum memory is 2 GB for one monitored database node, but it is not linear as you add more nodes.
 For example, data from 20 nodes should be easily handled with 16 GB.

 .. rubric:: |pmm-client|